The Top Solo Travel Destinations in the United States

 San Antonio boasts the home of the Alamo, so be sure to take a stroll down the River Walk.
 Houston and Dallas are hubs for United and American Airlines respectively, so look for cheaper flights out of these major cities.

-Southwest: Wow, does the Southwest United States have a lot to offer in terms of outdoor activities, camping, and hiking!
+Wow, does the Southwest United States have a lot to offer in terms of outdoor activities, camping, and hiking!
 Keep in mind that drive times are long in the wild west, as a lot of this part of the country is a vast desert.
 For this area, I’d recommend a road trip flying into the major cities of Salt Lake City, Phoenix, Las Vegas, or Santa Fe.
+If you decide to spend some time in "Sin City", don't forget there is lots of hiking near Las Vegas.

 National Parks in this region include Arches and Canyonlands near Moab, Bryce Canyon and Zion in Southwest Utah, and Saguaro, near Tuscon, Arizona, and of course, the Grand Canyon.
+Here are a few hikes in Zion National Park to consider.
 There are tons of other national monuments, including Navajo Nation's Monument Valley Park.
 There is no shortage of incredible scenery, rock outcroppings, desert sunsets and sunrises, and incredible stargazing in this area of the country.
 Be sure to bring plenty of water on hikes, and remember that it gets quite cold in the desert at night, depending on elevation.

 Just a couple of hours from Denver and Boulder you’ll find front range ski towns of Breckenridge, Vail, Aspen, and Winter Park, including ski resorts like Arapahoe Basin, Keystone, Loveland, and Copper Mountain.
 Skiing and snowboarding is a great solo traveler activity because of the ease of meeting people on the ski lift, or in the lodge.
 Colorado is known for it’s “14ers”, which are the fifty-eight 14,000-foot mountains that the most adventurous hikers love to try and climb.
 Further west in Colorado, you have the San Juan Skyway that includes the mountain towns of Ouray, Silverton, and Telluride.
 Colorado is home to four national parks including Rocky Mountain, Mesa Verde, Black Canyon of the Gunnison, and Great Sand Dunes.